odera89/netizen.io/wp-content/plugins/types/readme.txt

 To display custom post types on the home-page, you have two options:

 1. If you're comfortable with PHP and WordPress API, edit the site's template files (probably index.php) and load the custom post types there.
 Different themes do this differently, so we can't really say what single approach works best.
 You should look at [get_posts](http://codex.wordpress.org/Template_Tags/get_posts), which is part of the WordPress Template Tags system.
-2. If you want to build sites right away, without becoming an expert in WordPress API and you can afford $49 (USD), try [Views](http://wp-types.com/home/views-create-elegant-displays-for-your-content/).
+2. If you want to build sites right away, without becoming an expert in WordPress API and try our [Views Toolset](http://wp-types.com/).
 You'll be able to load whatever content you need from the database and display it anywhere and in whatever way you choose.

 We're sorry, but we don't know of any third option which is both free and requires no coding.